DrakeLambert/the-drizzle/2019/12/C#-8-Switch-Expressions-with-Pattern-Matching.md

 ### Positional Pattern

-The *positional pattern* has a tuple-like syntax, and allows pattern matching on a tuple or multiple expressions grouped into a tuple.
+The *positional pattern* has a tuple-like syntax.
+It allows pattern matching on a any type with a `Deconstruct` method, but it's most easily used with tuples.

 The following example shows the ease with which you can write a complex state machine using the positional pattern.